dimsamaras/pois-test/README.md

 #### Data

-  -
+  - In the database/config folder the ```db_schema.sql``` has all the required sql queries to provision the database if not run successfully on project build.

 ### API calls

-All API calls return JSON formatted responses.
+-- All API calls return JSON formatted responses.

-The API user authorization is demonstrated in the 'categories' API requests, where the JWT token is requested in every call.
+-- The API user authorization is demonstrated in the 'categories' API requests, where the JWT token is requested in every call.

-In order to handle efficiently large number of results 'retrieve_all' POI request is returned paginated.
+-- In order to handle efficiently large number of results 'retrieve_all' POI request is returned paginated.
 #### a.
 User

 POST localhost:81/api/user/create
-   - accepts: firstname, lastname, email, password
+   - requires: firstname, lastname, email, password
    - returns: Status code 201,503,400 along with the newly created id and a message

 POST localhost:81/api/user/delete
-   - accepts: id
+   - requires: id
    - returns: Status code 200,503 along with a message

 POST localhost:81/api/user/login
-   - accepts: email, password
+   - requires: email, password
    - returns: Status code 201,401 along with a message and the JWT token for the rest of the requests authorization.

 #### b.
 POI

 POST localhost:81/api/poi/create
-   - accepts: name, latitude, longitude, category (category id)
+   - requires: name, latitude, longitude, category (category id)
    - returns: Status code 201,503 along with the newly created id and a message

    ```sh